Obrainwave/access-tree/README.md

 ### Warning:
 Unlike `php artisan migrate:fresh`, this command does not wipe your entire database.
-It will only truncate AccessTree-related tables defined in `config/accesstree.php` (by default:
+It will only truncate AccessTree-related tables defined in `config/accesstree.php` (by default):

 * `permissions`
 * `roles`